 - Make sure your video is clear and the sound quality is audible.
 If you’re using a backing track, make sure that the sound is well balanced and clearly audible for the assessor – not overpowering.

-- Make sure you take re-assessment feedback into consideration when re-submitting your demos.
+- Make sure you take re-audition feedback into consideration when re-submitting your demos.
 Submitting the same videos or new videos without addressing previous feedback means the outcome will be the same.

-- Proceed with recording your video if you’re not sure of the process – clarify this first with BIMM staff if you’re in doubt.
+- Proceed with recording your video if you’re not sure of the process –if in doubt, please clarify this first with our admissions team.

 - Submit your video in an inaccessible format.
 And don’t forget to adjust the video’s ‘private’ settings so the assessor can gain access to it.